JacobBraxley/liri-node-app/README.md

 ### Prerequisites

-A browser that supports es6.
+A cli that supports es6.

 ### Installing

-N/A
+Create your own .env environment which contains the following items:
+   SPOTIFY_ID=#
+   SPOTIFY_SECRET=#

 ## Running the tests